supreet11agrawal/Proposal/Proposal.md

 ### Programming Background

-I am a third year undergraduate student of Chemical Engineering at Indian Institute of Technology, Kanpur, India
+I am a third-year undergraduate student of Chemical Engineering at Indian Institute of Technology, Kanpur, India.

-Despite being a student of Chemical Engineering department, my main interest has always been in Mathematics and Computer Science.
-Beacuse of this interest I have taken multiple courses in Mathematics department and Computer Science department.
+Despite being a student of Chemical Engineering department, my primary interest has always been in Mathematics and Computer Science.
+Because of this interest, I have taken multiple courses in the Mathematics department and the Computer Science department.

 Few of these courses are :
 * Probability and Statistics